krschroeder/baseframe_js/readme.md

 ```

 #### UrlState
-Static class to set, get URL hash and search parameters.
+Static class to set and get URL hash and search parameters.
 Easiest way to explain is to just show the types.
 ```typescript
 type StateChangeType = 'push' | 'replace';
 type UrlSearchType   = 'search' | 'hash' | 'hashVal';